-There have been a lot of inquiries for information on pictures of bed bugs and pictures of bed bug bites.
-Because of the overwhelming requests, I have compiled a section to discuss and clarify what the bed bugs look like and what their bites look like as well as what to look for.
+There have been many inquiries for information on pictures of bed bugs and pictures of bed bug bites.
+Because of the overwhelming requests, I have compiled a section to discuss and clarify what the bed bugs look like and what their bites look like and what to look for.

-The first thing to consider when looking for pictures of bed bugs is that they are very small.
-They are a wingless insect with a 3 segmented break, 4-segmented antennae, that feed solely on the blood of animals.
+The first thing to consider when looking for pictures of bed bugs is that they are minimal.
+They are a wingless insect with a 3 segmented break, 4-segmented antennae that feed solely on animals’ blood.
 Bed bugs are approximately 3/16 – 1/4” (6-7 mm) inch long and have a flat, fairly ovoid shaped body, covered with short, golden-colored hairs, brown to reddish-brown in color.
-The tips of the male bed bugs abdomen are usually pointed and the female’s abdomen is more rounded.
-Because of their size, they are hard to see and odds are very unlikely that you will ever catch them in the act of a blood meal (biting you).
+The male bed bugs abdomen tips are usually pointed, and the female’s abdomen is more rounded.
+Because of their size, they are hard to see, and the odds are improbable that you will ever catch them in the act of a blood meal (biting you).

-The bed bugs appearance changes dramatically after they’ve fed on a blood meal; their bodies become bloated and dark red from the blood.
-Some have described them as “animated blood drops”.
+The bed bugs appearance changes dramatically after feeding on a blood meal; their bodies become bloated and dark red from the blood.
+Some have described them as “animated blood drops.”

 Pictures of bed bug bite pics of bed bugs